robotwilliams/rw-portfolio/DEPLOYMENT.md

 ### Security Notes

-✅ **Only you can login** - The credentials are stored securely in Vercel's environment variables ✅ **Not accessible to others** - Without your username/password, no one can access the admin dashboard ✅ **Secure cookies** - Session cookies are `httpOnly` and `secure` in production ✅ **No default credentials** - The code requires environment variables (no fallback defaults)
+Only you can login.
+Credentials are stored securely in Vercel's environment variables.
+Without your username and password, no one can access the admin dashboard.
+Session cookies are httpOnly and secure in production.
+The code requires environment variables with no fallback defaults.

 ### Troubleshooting

-**Can't login?**

-- Double-check your environment variables in Vercel
-- Make sure they're set for the **Production** environment
-- Redeploy after changing environment variables
-- Clear your browser cookies and try again
+Can't login?
+Double-check your environment variables in Vercel.
+Make sure they're set for the Production environment.
+Redeploy after changing environment variables.
+Clear your browser cookies and try again.

-**Environment variables not working?**

-- Vercel requires a redeploy after adding/changing environment variables
-- Go to **Deployments** → Click **Redeploy** on the latest deployment
+Environment variables not working?
+Vercel requires a redeploy after adding or changing environment variables.
+Go to Deployments and click Redeploy on the latest deployment.

 ### Quick Vercel CLI Setup (Alternative)